NikhilGande/climate_change/README.md

 # climate_change

-This projectr concentrates on understanding climate change, how it has been changing and predicting the climate change
+This project concentrates on understanding climate change, how it has been changing and predicting the climate change

 In this project we used the data from 1750 to 2015 (source: Kaggle) to perform analysis and prediction